EMBRYOPSIDA Pirani & Prado

 Pollination Biology & Seed Dispersal.
 Pollination is predominantly by insects, although bumble bees seem to avoid collecting pollen from Boraginaceae in the U. K., at least (Goulson 2010).
 North temperate megachilid osmiine bees like Hoplitis species of the Annonosmia-Hoplitis group collect pollen from concealed-pollen flowers of this family and/or members of Fabaceae-Faboideae.
 This odd pairing is perhaps because both groups of plants have pyrrolizidine alkaloids and/or nutrients that are essential for larval development of the bees (Sedivy et al. 2013).
 Basal Halictidae pollinate Boraginaceae (and Hydrophyllaceae: Patiny et al. 2008).

-In Boraginaceae the corolla often changes colour as it ages, pink to blue, yellow to pink to blue, yellow to white, and so on; p.H. changes of the cell sap are involved in the shift pink to blue, and perhaps cell turgor changes in the shift of the colour of the "eye" of the flower from yellow to white (Weiss 1995; Nuttman & Wilmer 2008).
+In Boraginaceae the corolla often changes colour as it ages, pink to blue, yellow to pink to blue, yellow to white, and so on; p.H. changes in the protoplasm are involved in the shift of pink to blue, and perhaps cell turgor changes in the shift of the colour of the "eye" of the flower from yellow to white (Weiss 1995; Nuttman & Wilmer 2008).
 Such changes seem to affect pollinator behaviour (Casper & La Pine 1984; Nuttman & Wilmer 2008 and references).
 In a number of taxa buzz pollination occurs; nectar is also produced by these flowers (Teppner 2011).
-Heterostyly also occurs in some Boraginaceae, and it has evolved at least 12 times here (Cohen et al. 2012; Cohen 2014).
+Heterostyly also occurs in some Boraginaceae, and it has evolved at least 12 times here alone (Cohen et al. 2012; Cohen 2014).
 Lithospermum, one of the heterostylous genera, has undergone large increases and decreases in corolla tube length (Cohen 2012).
 Finally, in Echium pollen is displayed in hairs that develop from tissue between the sporangia (Hesse et al. 2000).

 Nutlets of Boragineae may have elaiosomes and are then dispersed by ants, while in taxa like Cynoglossum the nutlets have glochids and are dispersed in the fur of larger animals (Selvi et al. 2011).
 Some species of the large genus Cryptantha, especially diverse in western North and South America, have inflorescences with basal, cleistogamous flowers and non-dispersing fruits (Grau 1983).